 Financial Section:

-Thancial Section.

-A. The type of report issued: Unmodified Opinion
+A. The type of report in Unmodified Opinion

-B. Internal control over financial statements:
+B. Internal control over er financial statements:

-Material Weakness(es) identified?
+Material W eakness(es) identified?
 No

 Significant Deficiency(ies) identified which were not considered material weaknesses?
 Yes

-C. Noncompliance material to the financial statements noted.
+C. Noncompliance ma aterial to the financial statements noted.
 No

-Federal Awards Section:
+Federal Awards Secti on:

-D. The type of report issued: Unmodified opinion
+D. The type of report in Unmodified opinion

-E. Internal control over Major Programs:
+E. Internal control over er Major Programs:

-Material Weakness(es) identified?
+Material W eakness(es) identified?
 No

-Significant Deficiency(ies) identified which
+Significant Deficiency(ies) identified which were not considered material weaknesses?
+No

-F. Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance?
+• disclosed that are required to be reported in e Uniform Guidance?
+No

+G. Identification of ma AL 21.027 COVID ajor programs: 0 - 19 State and Local Recovery Funds (ARPA)